Softsplit/TSP-Source-2/README.md

 - [The Pull Request Template](https://github.com/Softsplit/TSP-Source-2/blob/main/.github/PULL_REQUEST_TEMPLATE.md)

 As long as you adhere to these guidelines, you can submit a pull request, and a member of the Softsplit development team will aim to review it promptly.
-Join our [Discord](https://discord.gg/GaGFHFttAC) to chat with other developers and share your ideas in dedicated channels.
+Make sure to join our [Discord](https://discord.gg/GaGFHFttAC) to chat with other developers and share your ideas in dedicated channels!

 # License & Disclaimer

 This repository is covered by the [MIT license](https://github.com/Softsplit/TSP-Source-2/blob/main/LICENSE.md).
-It is crucial to acknowledge that certain assets integrated into this project, including models, sounds, animations, shaders, and more, were initially crafted by Valve Corporation, Galactic Cafe, and Crows Crows Crows, and thus are subject to the respective intellectual property rights of each company.

-For more information on third-party licenses, please refer to the [Third Party Licenses](https://github.com/Softsplit/TSP-Source-2/blob/main/THIRDPARTYLICENSES.md).
+For more information on third-party licenses, please refer to the [Third-Party Licenses](https://github.com/Softsplit/TSP-Source-2/blob/main/THIRDPARTYLICENSES.md).